ksemiya/password_solver/readme.md

 32. Password needs to contain password's length as a number
 33. Password length also needs to be a prime number
 34. (Automatically Checked off, look at the rule's number if you're asking why)
-35. You need the current time in format HH:MM
+35. You need the current time in format HH:MM (12 hour format)
 36. Re-type the password into another textbox, you have 2 minutes to do this.
 Good Luck.

-[Bypass]: CHEATS.md